Trump presses for USMCA passage as Lighthizer, lawmakers prepare to meet

 U.S. Trade Representative Robert Lighthizer is due to meet with Democratic lawmakers about the agreement again this week, with a focus on environmental issues, said a congressional aide.
 Lighthizer’s office had no comment on the expected meeting.

 Richard Neal, the Democrat who chairs the House Ways and Means Committee, said last week’s meeting with Lighthizer was open, constructive and successful.
-“We continue to make progress toward a final product that reflects the values of the Democratic Caucus,” he said.
+“We continue to make progress towards a final product that reflects the values of the Democratic Caucus,” he said.

 Democrats are pressing for changes to bolster enforcement of labor and environmental provisions of the new agreement that will replace the current North American Free Trade Agreement, but are also seeking to adjust some pharmaceutical provisions.